lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  * DTag (if present).

-Then, the fragment receiver MAY determine the SCHC fragment reliability mode that is used for this SCHC fragment based on the Rule ID in that fragment.
+Then, the fragment receiver MAY determine the SCHC Fragment reliability mode that is used for this SCHC Fragment based on the Rule ID in that fragment.

-After a SCHC fragment reception, the receiver starts constructing the SCHC packet.
-It uses the FCN and the arrival order of each SCHC fragment to determine the location of the individual fragments within the SCHC packet.
-For example, the receiver MAY place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the SCHC fragments, and the fragment payload sizes.
-In Window mode, the fragment receiver also uses the W bit in the received SCHC fragments.
+After a SCHC Fragment reception, the receiver starts constructing the SCHC Packet.
+It uses the FCN and the arrival order of each SCHC Fragment to determine the location of the individual fragments within the SCHC Packet.
+For example, the receiver MAY place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the SCHC Fragments, and the fragment payload sizes.
+In Window mode, the fragment receiver also uses the W bit in the received SCHC Fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

-Fragmentation functionality uses the FCN value to transmit the SCHC fragments.
+Fragmentation functionality uses the FCN value to transmit the SCHC Fragments.
 It has a length of N bits where the All-1 and All-0 FCN values are used to control the fragmentation transmission.
 The rest of the FCN numbers MUST be assigned sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be MAX_WIND_FCN, i.e. the highest possible FCN value depending on the FCN number of bits.

-In all modes, the last SCHC fragment of a packet MUST contain a MIC which is used to check if there are errors or missing SCHC fragments and MUST use the corresponding All-1 fragment format.
-Note that a SCHC fragment with an All-0 format is considered the last SCHC fragment of the current window.
+In all modes, the last SCHC Fragment of a packet MUST contain a MIC which is used to check if there are errors or missing SCHC Fragments and MUST use the corresponding All-1 fragment format.
+Note that a SCHC Fragment with an All-0 format is considered the last SCHC Fragment of the current window.

 If the receiver receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No-ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
-In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent SCHC fragment retransmitted after the first MIC check.
+In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent SCHC Fragment retransmitted after the first MIC check.

 There are three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
 In ACK-Always and ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
-A SCHC fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the SCHC fragment is the last one of the window) and allows to switch from one window to the next one.
-The All-1 FCN in a SCHC fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.
+A SCHC Fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the SCHC Fragment is the last one of the window) and allows to switch from one window to the next one.
+The All-1 FCN in a SCHC Fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.

 ### No-ACK {#No-ACK-subsection}
 In the No-ACK mode, there is no feedback communication from the fragment receiver.
 The sender will send all the SCHC fragments of a packet without any possibility of knowing if errors or losses have occurred.
-As, in this mode, there is no need to identify specific SCHC fragments, a one-bit FCN MAY be used.
+As, in this mode, there is no need to identify specific SCHC Fragments, a one-bit FCN MAY be used.
 Consequently, the FCN All-0 value is used in all SCHC fragments except the last one, which carries an All-1 FCN and the MIC.
-The receiver will wait for SCHC fragments and will set the Inactivity timer.
-The receiver will use the MIC contained in the last SCHC fragment to check for errors.
+The receiver will wait for SCHC Fragments and will set the Inactivity timer.
+The receiver will use the MIC contained in the last SCHC Fragment to check for errors.
 When the Inactivity Timer expires or if the MIC check indicates that the reassembled packet does not match the original one, the receiver will release all resources allocated to reassembling this packet.
 The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).

 ### ACK-Always {#ACK-Always-subsection}
-In ACK-Always, the sender transmits SCHC fragments by using the two-jumping-windows procedure.
+In ACK-Always, the sender transmits SCHC Fragments by using the two-jumping-windows procedure.
 A delay between each SCHC fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a SCHC fragment is sent, the FCN is decreased by one.
-When the FCN reaches value 0 and there are more SCHC fragments to be sent after, the sender transmits the last SCHC fragment of this window using the All-0 fragment format, it starts the Retransmission Timer and waits for an SCHC ACK.
-On the other hand, if the FCN has reached 0 and the SCHC fragment to be transmitted is the last SCHC fragment of the SCHC packet, the sender uses the All-1 fragment format, which includes a MIC.
+When the FCN reaches value 0 and there are more SCHC Fragments to be sent after, the sender transmits the last SCHC Fragment of this window using the All-0 fragment format, it starts the transmitted is the last SCHC Fragment of the SCHC Packet, the sender uses the All-1 fragment format, which includes a MIC.
 The sender sets the Retransmission Timer and waits for the SCHC ACK to know if transmission errors have occured.

 The Retransmission Timer is dimensioned based on the LPWAN technology in use.
 When the Retransmission Timer expires, the